-- Before patients can be scheduled or procedures can be posted, you need to add the patients and their family account(s) to Partner.
-This section will guide you through a basic procedure for adding a new patient and a family account: try to find the patient, add the patient, and then add the family (if they are new to your practice).
+Before patients can be scheduled or procedures can be posted, you need to add the patients and their family account(s) to PCC.
+This article will guide you through a basic procedure for adding a new patient and a family account: try to find the patient, add the patient, and then add the family (if they are new to your practice).

 fame) and Patient Editor (